I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 “I am very sorry to have to tell you your son Leonard died here this morning of the effects of his wounds.
 He was unfortunately far from well at the time he was hit; tetanus set in about ten days ago and he got gradually worse.”

 When Eric Beechey left school he began a dentistry apprenticeship.
 This was his salvation.
-The army put him into the Royal Army Medical Corps and posted him to places far distant from the horrors of the trenches.
+The army put him into the Royal Army Medical Corps and posted him to posts far distant from the horrors of the trenches.
 He served out the war in places such as Malta and Salonika, Greece doing tooth extractions and fillings.

 Sam was just old enough to join up before the war ended.
 He shipped out to the Western Front as a junior gunnery officer.
 He survived the last three weeks of the conflict.